 Everyone, of course, has their favorite.
 Mine is Don Julio in Palermo, although some locals deride it as being too touristy.
 It’s an old-fashioned place where both the food and the ambiance are excellent.

 It can also take most of your meal just to read the wine list.
 One caveat is to reserve in advance.
 It’s always full and waits can be hours long (but they serve you Champagne to help the time pass!).

 Take A Day Trip to A Gaucho Ranch

 Another of the best things to do in Buenos Aires is not to spend your entire time in Buenos Aires.
-During a recent visit, we opted for a tour to a gaucho ranch near San Antonio de Areco, a small town on the pampas, where a major Gaucho Festival is held annually every November.
+During a recent visit, we opted for a tour to a gaucho ranch.
+It was near San Antonio de Areco, a small town on the pampas.
+A major Gaucho Festival is held there annually in November.

-It was an interesting tour, which began with a visit to a small silver museum and workshop, a stop on many of these tours.
-It was worthwhile, however, since it was upscale and authentic, and we did have the opportunity to buy quality goods at the source.
+It was an interesting tour, which began with a visit to a small silver museum and workshop.
+It was worthwhile, however, since it was upscale and authentic.
+And we did have the opportunity to buy quality goods at the source.

-At the ranch, we had a good meal of steak and vegetables cooked by the Gauchos, followed with entertainment by them.
-If you’d like to make it a full- or multi-day trip, you also have the option of horseback riding with the Gauchos on the pampas.
+We had a good meal of steak and vegetables cooked by the Gauchos, followed with entertainment by them.
+For a full- or multi-day trip, opt for horseback riding with the Gauchos on the pampas.